The Satire Continues With 'The Hard Times: The First 40 Years'

 Conway: Seattle — Local man Brian Reynolds embarrassed himself again thanks to his unique skill of transforming into a historian of any music genre while in the presence of a woman, friends and associates completely fed up with his crap confirmed.

 "It really comes out of nowhere — you never expect it," said Erik Felix, a witness on more than a few occasions.
-"Brian's usually pretty mild-mannered, but he will suddenly change into this giant asshole of a music encyclopedia whenever he meets someone he's attracted to."
+"Brian's usually pretty mild-mannered, but he will suddenly change into this giant a**hole of a music encyclopedia whenever he meets someone he's attracted to."

 Felix first noticed Reynolds' uncanny ability at a downtown loft show in March.